-Shortly after the first transcontinental railroad was completed in 1869 at Promontory Summit on the north side of the Great Salt Lake, mass migration of various ethnic groups, including Chinese, Japanese, Greek and Central European, settled in the growing Salt Lake Valley.
-Adding to the influx of multi-cultural inhabitants was the discovery of silver and gold in the nearby Wasatch Mountains towering over the city, driving yet more settlers into the mining towns and into Salt Lake.
-More recently, Salt Lake has experienced significant demographic shifts.
-Hispanics now account for approximately 22% of residents, while the Asian population makes up approximately 4.5% and the Pacific Islander population, mainly comprised of Samoans and Tongans, represent roughly 2% of the population of Salt Lake.
+The completion of the transcontinental railroad in 1869 at Promontory Point just north of the Great Salt Lake – just 22 years after the Mormon Pioneers settled in the Salt Lake valley – helps explain Salt Lake’s early multi-cultural heritage, one that thrives today.
+When the Golden Spike was driven, thus completing the railroad project, thousands of immigrant rail workers, including Chinese, Japanese, Greek and Central European, found themselves out of work, many of whom became the basis of Salt Lake’s diverse makeup.
+Adding to this influx of multi-cultural inhabitants was the discovery of silver and gold in the towering Wasatch Mountains that nestle the valley, driving yet more settlers into the booming mining towns and into Salt Lake.
+In more recent times, Salt Lake’s demographics have seen a significant shift with Hispanics accounting for approximately 18% of its residents while Asian population makes up nearly 5% and the Pacific Islander population, mainly comprised of Samoans and Tongans, represent roughly 2% of the population.

 The NAACP Salt Lake Branch provides a valuable resource for Salt Lake's multiculturally diverse population.
 Their purpose is to improve the political, educational, social, and economic status of minority groups with the goal to eliminate racial prejudice while keeping the public aware of the adverse effects of racial discrimination along with taking lawful action to secure its elimination.